mjw99/jquante/README.md

 The code aims to:

-* Provide a basic set of Java QM methods
+* Provide a basic set of Java QM methods.
-* Provide associated unit tests
+* Provide associated unit tests.
-* Packaged within a Maven framework
+* Packaged within a Maven framework and available on [Maven Central](http://search.maven.org/).

 # Compiling from Source
 This will compile and install the Jquante to the Debian based OS.